kaspervn/grid-unwarp/readme.md

 There are two tools: `test_grid.py` and `unwarp_batch.py`.

 * `unwarp_batch.py` lets you unwarp one or many images based on the same calibration data.
 See `unwarp_batch.py --help`
+* `unwarp_cl.py` Behaves the same as `unwarp_batch.py` but uses OpenCL to do the calculations on your GPU.
+Speedups over 10x have been seen.

 ```
 usage: unwarp_batch.py [-h] [--destination-folder DESTINATION_FOLDER] [--output-format OUTPUT_FORMAT] [--processes PROCESSES] calibration_svg grid_size_x grid_size_y output_pixels_per_grid_unit [input_files ...]